STAND. COM. REP. NO. 1050

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Higher Education that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 347, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 347, H.D.
-2, S.D.
-1, and be referred to the Committee on Judiciary and Government Operations.
+As affirmed by the record of votes of the members of your Committee on Health, Human Services, & Homelessness that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1340, S.D.
+2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1340, S.D.
+2, H.D.
+1, and be referred to your Committee on Consumer Protection & Commerce.